Frequently Asked Questions

 After School Care is provided for Pre-K – 8th grade.
 It begins directly after dismissal and ends at 6:00 p.m.
 Monday-Thursday and 5:00 p.m. on Fridays.
 When Daylight Savings Time ends from November 7 to March 13, ASC will end at 4:00 p.m. on Friday.
 The time on Fridays will return to 5:00 p.m. after March 13.

 Dial the direct ASC line at 240-883-3540.

 ASC will be available on most 12:15 dismissal days.
-The days when there is no ASC are November 16, December 19, March 22, and April 10.
+The days when there is no ASC are November 19, December 17, March 11 and May 27.
 Advance notice reminders will be given for the days that it will not be available.

 Please fill out a Pre-Arranged Absence form with signatures of all teachers whose classes your child will miss.
 These must be turned in to the office at least one week before the date they will be missing school.
-This does not apply to medical/dental appointments which are excused with a note from the doctor or parent.
+This does not apply to medical/dental appointments, which are excused with a note from the doctor or parent.

 SAA maintains a closed campus during the day.
-A student is only permitted to leave campus with parent permission and must sign out.
-They can return for after school activities, provided that they have attended at least half of the academic day.
+A student is permitted to leave campus only with parent permission and must sign out.
+They can return for after school activities, provided they have attended at least half of the academic day.

 A high school student must have written permission from parents/guardians to ride with any other student at SAA.
 Students must also adhere to any laws or probation periods.

-Contact the school nurse, Kari Banks at 240-883-3509.
+Contact the school nurse, Kari Banks at 240-883-3509 or email@example.com

 Forms are available on the school website as well as the SAA office.